aleshaleksey/fansys23/06-abilities.md

 **Original state**: Heavy Armour gives a -4 penalty to all CON rolls related to endurance and a -2 penalty to attack rolls.

 **Prerequisite**:
-- Proficiency with Medium armour
+- Proficiency with Heavy and Medium armour.
 - 6 SP dice.

 ___